ppetrovtv/pine_script_docs/source/essential/Sessions_and_time_functions.rst

     t = time(timeframe.period, "0930-1600")
     plot(na(t) ?
 0 : 1)

-This shows how the user can distinguish between session bars and bars that belong to extended hours by using the built-in `time <https://www.tradingview.com/study-script-reference/v4/#fun_time>`__ function rather than the ``time`` variable.
+This shows how the user can distinguish between regular session and extended hours bars by using the built-in
+`time <https://www.tradingview.com/study-script-reference/v4/#fun_time>`__
+function rather than the ``time`` variable.
 The background behind these bars is colored because of the chart's settings.
 The ``time`` function returns the time of the